MicrosoftDocs/PowerShell-Docs/gallery/concepts/publishing-guidelines.md

 - Be responsive to feedback
 - Provide modules rather than scripts
 - Provide links to a project site
-- Tag your module with the compatible PSEdition(s) and platforms
+- Tag your package with the compatible PSEdition(s) and platforms
 - Include tests with your modules
 - Include and/or link to license terms
 - Sign your code